pibara/MattockFS/README.rst

 DFRWS MattockFS workshop
 ========================

 On the March 21..23 2017 DFRWS-EU conference there will be a workshop om MattockFS.
-More information, the slides of the presentations and hands-on session, and some relevant downloads are available <A HREF="http://dfrws.capibara.com/">HERE</A>.
+More information, the slides of the presentations and hands-on session, and some relevant downloads are available at: http://dfrws.capibara.com/

 Install
 =======